Specification

 Key Storage

-The period secret and signing keys should be stored in a secure key management system (KMS) in production.
+The rotation secret and signing keys should be stored in a secure key management system (KMS) in production.
 Never hardcode secrets in source code.

 Transport Security